-A Bat Survey is often required by the local authority when a planning application involves the demolition or modification of a building or other artificial structure, or the removal of trees due to development.
-Bat surveys aim to determine if bats are present in any given building, artificial structure or tree.
-When bats are considered likely to be affected by development, we will recommend mitigation measures, and apply for the relevant Natural England licenses to ensure that development can go ahead.
+A Bat Survey is often required by the local planning authority when a planning application involves the demolition or modification of a building or other artificial structure, or the removal of trees due to development.

 As the first stage to determine if bats are present in a building, we usually recommend a Bat Scoping Survey (this is often carried out in conjunction with a Phase 1 Habitat Survey).
 The Bat Scoping Survey is undertaken in the daytime, and assesses a building’s potential for roosting bats.
 Our ecologists conduct a thorough inspection of the building, searching for bats, or signs indicative of bats such as entrance/exit holes, droppings and feeding remains.
 Bat Scoping Surveys can be undertaken at any time of the year.

-A Bat Scoping Survey is often all that is required to attain planning permission in regard to bats, particularly for buildings with negligible potential for bat roosts.
-If, however, bats or signs indicative of bats are found, then a Bat Activity Survey is usually recommended.
+For buildings with limited potential for roosting bats, a Bat Scoping Survey is usually sufficient for planning permission.
+If, however, the scoping survey identified signs of bats or habitat suitable for bats, then a Bat Activity Survey is usually recommended.
 This includes between one and three site visits, whereby the exterior of the building is surveyed at dusk or dawn using frequency division and time expansion bat detectors.
-This can enable us to gain an understanding as to whether any bats are present, and if so, the size and species composition of any colony.
-Due to bat hibernation times, Bat Activity Surveys are usually recommended between May and August, although it is sometimes possible to carry out surveys in September.
+This can enable us to gain an understanding as to whether any bats are present, and if so, the size and species composition of the roost.
+Due to bat hibernation times, Bat Activity Surveys are carried out between May and September.

 Bagshaw Ecology specialise in carrying out Bat Habitat Surveys in trees.
 A bat survey is often a requirement if a tree is to be removed or pruned, whether for safety reasons or due to a proposed development.